pombreda/lepl/doc-src/manual/lexer.rst

    At some point Lepl internally "compiles" the matcher graph to generate a parser.
-Exactly when this happens depends on how the matchers are used, but in simple terms it occurs when a method that can take a :ref:`configuration` is called.
+Exactly when this happens depends on how the matchers are used, but at the latest it happens just before the first match is calculated.

    "Compilation" is perhaps misleading --- the parser is not compiled to Python byte codes, for example.
 What happens is that the matcher graph is